Durable01/widget_selection/Readme.md

 ### random
 Files in this folder store the accessibility categories of widgets.
 There are two types of file, respectively named with <code> "random" + app.name + "\_" + string(GUI\_index) + "\_.csv" </code> and <code> "Trandom" + app.name + "\_" + string(GUI\_index) + "\_.csv" </code>.
 The second one is the traversal of the first one, which can be used more efficient.

-All random files are tables with 26 columns.
-Except for the first row serving as serial numbers, each subsequent row sequentially displays the accessibility status of a widget.
-Apart from the first column serving as the header, each subsequent column presents the accessibility status of a page, with the 25 columns corresponding sequentially to page indices 1 through 25.
+All Trandom files are tables with 26 rows.
+Except for the first column serving as serial numbers, each subsequent column sequentially displays the accessibility status of a widget.
+Apart from the first row serving as the header, each subsequent row presents the accessibility status of a page, with the 25 rows corresponding sequentially to page indices 1 through 25.
 Accessibility is stored as floating-point numbers, where 0 indicates no accessibility issues, 1 represents information absence, the interval [2,3) denotes information duplication, and 3 signifies information inconsistency.
 Floating-point numbers are used to facilitate the pairing of information duplication.

 ### choice
 Similar as RQ2, <code> choice </code> stores the choice segment of each GUI page, with each line represents a possibie choice.
 Files are named with <code> "choice" + app.name + "\_" + string(GUI\_index) + "\_.txt" </code>, where <code>app.name</code> is the name of the application, <code>string(GUI\_index)</code> is the index of this GUI page, which is an integer.
 Note that information absence experiments have different choice lists as others, for page index from 1 to 15, we use files named with <code> "choice" + app.name + "\_" + string(GUI\_index) + "\_" + string(page\_index) +".txt" </code> instead of normal choice files.